 Let us sample a few key areas where the organizations should have a high level of competency….

 - The Executive should play its role well and develop a clear strategic framework within which the project manager(s) and project team members are supposed to operate.
-If there is no proper framework, then there will always be room for scope creep, leading to higher project failure rates and poor success…
+There will always be room for scope creep if there is no proper framework, leading to higher project failure rates and poor success…

-- The Senior Managers should set the project priorities right, and there should be proper resources allocation according to these priorities.
+- The Senior Managers should set the project priorities right, and there should be proper resource allocation according to these priorities.

 - The management should ensure that the feasibility study is not done by the team, which will do the Project; otherwise, the team involved can be biased.
 The organizations should treat the feasibility study as a separate project and be carried out by a different team.

 - The project target dates/finish dates are supposed to be practical and impossible to achieve.

-If the organizations want to consistently achieve a higher rate of project success, they need to get these basic steps right.
+If organizations want to consistently achieve a higher success rate, they need to get these basic steps right.
 Once this system is in place, we can expect a higher success rate from the project manager and the project team.

 Readers are invited to comment on the post as usual…..